Killer545537/Learning-Docker/NOTES.md

 `docker run --name Next-HOT -p 3000:3000 -v "$(pwd):/app" -v /app/node_modules next-docker:latest`

 # Docker Compose
 Since running all these commands in the terminal to create volumes, forward ports is too much, we have a way, called Docker Compose to automate this process.
+We will build the same app as above but instead of running the `docker run` command every time, we will use Docker Compose.